Tsuen Wan

-Tsuen Wan (formerly also spelled Tsun Wan) is a town built on a bay in the western New Territories of Hong Kong, opposite of Tsing Yi Island across Rambler Channel.
+Tsuen Wan (formerly also spelled Tsun Wan) is a town built on a bay in the western New Territories of Hong Kong, opposite Tsing Yi Island across Rambler Channel.
 The market town of Tsuen Wan emerged from the surrounding villages and fleets of fishing boats in the area.
-The now-crowded city is around the present-day Tsuen Wan station of the MTR.
+The modern city is centered the Tsuen Wan station of the MTR.
 Its coastline was further extended through land reclamation.

 History

-According to the report of Hong Kong archaeological society, there were people settled in Tsuen Wan as early as two thousand years ago.
+According to the report of Hong Kong archaeological society, people settled in Tsuen Wan as early as 2,000 years ago.
 In earlier days, it was known as Tsin Wan (淺灣) which means shallow bay, and later renamed to Tsuen Wan.
 Another name Tsak Wan (賊灣, Hakka dialect pronunciation: tshet wan), pirate bay, indicates the presence of pirates nearby long ago.
 In fact, the area around Rambler Channel was known as Sam Pak Tsin (三百錢), literally meaning three hundred coins.
 There was a legend that pirates would collect three hundred coins should one pass through the area.

 In 1911, there were approximately 3,000 villagers living in Tsuen Wan.
 In the 20th century, factories moved in gradually due to its proximity to Kowloon.
 With the construction of Castle Peak Road in 1917, motor vehicles could reach the town in addition to access on foot and by boat.
 Regular bus services did not begin until 1933.
-Early industries relied on the ample local water supply to make incense sticks, preserved fruit and farming, while post-war industries included metalwares and textiles.
+Early industries relied on the ample local water supply to make incense sticks, preserved fruit and farming, while post-war industries included metal wares and textiles.
 By 1950s, Tsuen Wan had become the centre of the textile industry in Hong Kong.

 In the 1950s, the Hong Kong Government developed the area as a satellite town, along with Kwun Tong satellite town in Eastern Kowloon.
 In 1961, Tsuen Wan Satellite Town was expanded to become Tsuen Wan New Town, the first of such in Hong Kong.
 The new town covers not only Tsuen Wan, but also neighbouring Kwai Chung and Tsing Yi, including housing estates like the Fuk Loi Estate, built in 1967.
 By 1971, the area housed 400,000 residents.
 It was one of the last areas in Hong Kong to be developed without the "Colony Outline Plan".
 A museum of a local settlement village is located in Tsuen Wan Town: Sam Tung Uk Museum.
 The museum consists of a 200-year-old walled village featuring exhibits designed to replicate traditional village life.
 It was donated in 1981 and after restoration during the construction of the MTR, it was opened for the public in 1987.

 Tsuen Wan has one of the highest concentrations of Shanghainese people in Hong Kong, particularly in the constituency Fuk Loi.

+Geography

+Before infilling in the 1960, Tsuen Wan was a shallow bay with three waterways or nullahs that flowed to it.
+The nullahs are now diverted into man made underground systems but these roads: